scions-of-silverymoon/staff-guide/_guides/moderation.md

 ---
-title: Moderation & Admins
+title: Moderation
-description: Moderation and admin role responsibilities and escalation
+description: Moderation responsibilities and escalation
 order: 4
 ---

-# Moderation & Admins
+# Moderation

 Moderators (Mods) enforce server rules and manage most moderation tasks.
-Admins handle server settings, higher-level decisions, and escalations.
+For server settings or major escalations, use the staff channels to alert senior staff or the owner as appropriate.

 What Mods do

 - Monitor chat and enforce rules.
 - Give warnings, timeouts, and handle quick moderation actions.
-- Escalate repeated or serious incidents to Admins.
+- Escalate repeated or serious incidents to Mods.

-What Admins do
+What Mods do

-- Manage server settings and major rule decisions.
+- Manage server settings and major rule decisions as a group of staff leads.
-- Review escalated moderation cases and decide on permanent actions.
+- Review escalated moderation cases and decide on necessary actions.
 - Assign roles and ensure staff policies are followed.

 If you are unsure who to contact, ping `@Mods` in staff channels for moderation help.